MicrosoftDocs/dataexplorer-docs/data-explorer/one-click-ingestion-existing-table.md

 1. Under **Source type**, do the following steps:

    1. Select **from file**
    1. Select **Browse** to locate up to 10 files, or drag the files into the field.
-The schema-defining file is noted with a blue star.
+The schema-defining file can be chosen using the blue star.

       :::image type="content" source="media/one-click-ingestion-existing-table/from-file.png" alt-text="One-click ingestion from file":::